 What Does DPO Stand For

-DPO or a data protection officer is an organization security leadership role the GDPR (General Data Protection Regulation) requires as per law.
-However, DPOs must oversee the data protection strategy of a company and its execution to make sure the GDPR requirements are always complied with.
+The Data Protection Officer (DPO) is an organization security leadership role the GDPR requires as per law.
+However, DPOs must oversee the data protection strategy and its execution to ensure the GDPR requirements are meeting.

 What Kind of Firms Require DPO Services?

-GDPR is the brainchild of the European Council, European Commission and European Parliament to strengthen and modernize data protection systems for EU citizens.
+GDPR is the brainchild of the European Council, European Commission, and European Parliament to strengthen and modernize data protection systems for EU citizens.
 Although, it requires the mandatory selection of a data protection officer at every enterprise that stores or processes personal information for EU citizens.
-These officers should be chosen for all municipal establishments, and where the primary activities of the processor or controller entail systematic and regular supervision of data subjects at a massive scale; or where the organization carries out big-scale processing of unique personal data categories, which includes religious beliefs, ethnicity, or race.
+These officers should be chosen for all municipal establishments, and where the primary activities of the processor or controller entail systematic and regular supervision of data subjects at a massive scale.
+And, also where the organization carries out big-scale processing of unique personal data categories, which includes religious beliefs, ethnicity, or race.